OfficeDev/TeamsAppCamp1/Labs/Labs-B/Lab-B02.md

 #### Step 4: Update your package.json file

 Open the package.json file in your working directory and add a script that will generate the app package.
-The [script code](../../B02-TeamsApp-BespokeAuth/manifest/makePackage.js) is in the manifest folder you just copied, so we just need to declare it in package.json.
+The [script code](../../B02-TeamsApp-BespokeAuth/manifest/makePackage.js) is in the manifest folder you just copied, so we need to declare it in package.json.
 This is what `scripts` property should look like when you're done.

 ~~~json
 "scripts": {